 With a source reference, you show that the information you are presenting or, for example, the model you are using, does not come from you but from someone else.

 Placing a source reference is also called referencing or citing.
-The reader of your thesis can use the source reference to locate where you have obtained your information.
+The reader of your dissertation can use the source reference to locate where you have obtained your information.

 |“Making an APA Generator is a lot of work.
 But now everyone can use this tool free to create sources according to the APA Style” (Swaen, 2014, p.
 3).|